drBenway/pixi-vn-wiki/Save-and-Load.md

 ## Load

-To load the game progress, you can use the `loadSave` function.
+To load the game progress, you can use the `loadSaveData` function.
 This function receives a object with the game data and a function `navigate: (path: string) => void` that will be called with the [URL Path](/Various-Answers.md#what-is-the-url-path) of the saved step, so you can use it to navigate to the saved [Interface](/Interface-with-JavaScript-Framework.md#how-navigateswitch-between-interface-screens).

-If you want to load the game progress from a json string, you can use the `loadSaveJsonString` function.
+If you want to load the game progress from a json string, you can use the `loadSaveJson` function.

 A exemple of how to load the game progress: